blackat/blackat.github.io/_drafts/2019-10-15-angular-ivy-introduction.md

 Currently Angular stable version is 8.3.9 and Angular 9 is in RC4.

+__Disclaimer__
+The post contains the thoughts of a preliminary investigation on how Angular works reading the some parts of the source code, debugging a simple application and reading how the compiler works.
+Some terms or definition could be wrong.
+{: .notice--danger}

 ## Lingo

-- rendering architecture
+- *Rendering architecture:*{: .italic-violet-text} compiler and runtime engine pipeline that allows an Angular application to be executed.
-- runtime rendering function set/instruction set
+- *Runtime rendering function set/instruction set:*{: .italic-violet-text} set of JavaScript functions understandable by runtime, templates and decorators are transformed into sequence of instructions.
-- runtime/compiler
-- virtual DOM
-- incremental DOM
-- View Engine
+- *Virtual DOM and incremental DOM:*{: .italic-violet-text} techniques to create and update a component in the DOM.
+- *View Engine:*{: .italic-violet-text} rendering architecture introduced in Angular 4,
 - `angular.json` is the workspace or build configuration file.
 - `tsconfig.app.json` is the project configuration file.
 - `.ngfactory.js` suffix for decorator factory files, class decorators like `@Component` are translated by the compiler into external files.
-- Locality: compiler should use only information from the component decorator and its class.
+- *Locality:*{: .italic-violet-text} compiler should use only information from the component decorator and its class.
-- Global compilation: compilation process requires global static analysis to emit the application code.
+- *Global compilation:*{: .italic-violet-text} compilation process requires global static analysis to emit the application code.

 ## Rendering Architecture